 Letting it air dry on its own worked very well and took about 2 weeks.
 Starting the drying process in the oven and then letting it air dry the rest of the way also worked very well and it took about a week and a half.
 Microwaving was a disaster – the apple turned mushy (kind of like a baked apple) and it stayed that way.
 By the way, drying times will vary according to the degree of heat and humidity where you are, the size of the apple, and so on.
 My times should just be used as estimates.

-Some other important notes: Don’t get too fussy about trying to make a perfect face.
+Some other important notes: when making your apple head doll, don’t get too fussy about trying to make a perfect face.
 As you can see in these pictures, all I’ve basically done is to hollow out spaces for eyes, I usually just cut a round shape for a mouth, and then for the nose, I cut away on either side of a sort or rectangle shape – sort of giving it sunken cheeks.
 You can never predict just how an apple will dry and so you just need some basic shapes there for it to work around.
 Then the drying process itself will add in definition and wrinkles.